gurs1kh/bouncing-sounds/README.md

 For custom scales, use values from -6 to 17 were 0 is C#.

+If you use too many balls, it may cause delays since it may end up waiting for the sounds to finish playing.

 The piano samples were taken from http://theremin.music.uiowa.edu/MISpiano.html

 See it in action at: http://gurs1kh.github.io/bouncing-sounds (note: due to current implementation, the sounds may be delayed.
 It is recommended that you download the project and run it locally)